Hesbadami/grad-quantum-physics/README.md

 			TOEFL: 90/120 or IELTS: 6.5
 			Three references
 			Statement of Interest
-			Supervision (Applicants should indicate in their application who they are interested in working with. contacting faculty members is encouraged.)
+			Supervision (Applicants should indicate in their application who they are interested in working with.)

 * ## Supervisors
 	* [Robert Raussendorf](https://www.grad.ubc.ca/researcher/15282-raussendorf)